public class X509CertificateWithOriginalPem extends ForwardingX509Certificate

 X509CertificateWithOriginalPem is specifically used so that we can keep track of the original PEM encoded certificate, along with the parsed X509Certificate that it creates.

-first in the list of security providers, the way it parses the PEM file into a X509Certificate
+in the list of security providers, the way it parses the PEM file into a X509Certificate causes

 When using Instance Principals, we need to send back the original encoded form of the X509, along with it's fingerprint, so that Identity can verify it.
 If BouncyCastle is used, though, the certificate will look tampered with because the encoded form doesn't match what Identity expects.
 For this case specifically, we will attempt to get the encoded bytes from the original PEM file instead and pass them back as is, without parsing it to a X509Certificate.

 |Modifier and Type||Method and Description|

 checkValidity, checkValidity, equals, getBasicConstraints, getCriticalExtensionOIDs, getEncoded, getExtendedKeyUsage, getExtensionValue, getIssuerAlternativeNames, getIssuerDN, getIssuerUniqueID, getIssuerX500Principal, getKeyUsage, getNonCriticalExtensionOIDs, getNotAfter, getNotBefore, getPublicKey, getSerialNumber, getSigAlgName, getSigAlgOID, getSigAlgParams, getSignature, getSubjectAlternativeNames, getSubjectDN, getSubjectUniqueID, getSubjectX500Principal, getTBSCertificate, getVersion, hashCode, hasUnsupportedCriticalExtension, toString, verify, verify